 There are three main options for paying the distribution:

 - To the beneficiary

-The recipient of a distribution does not affect the tax-free status of a qualified distribution.
-However, the recipient of a distribution does affect the tax treatment of a non-qualified distribution.
-The earnings portion of a non-qualified distribution to the beneficiary or to the college is taxed at the beneficiary’s rate, while distributions to the account owner are taxed at the account owner’s rate.
+However, the distribution recipient does affect the IRS’s tax treatment of a non-qualified withdrawal.
+This occurs when you use 529 plan funds for non-qualified expenses.
+The earnings portion of a non-qualified distribution to the beneficiary or the college is taxed at the beneficiary’s rate.
+In contrast, distributions to the account owner are taxed at the account owner’s rate.

 How to Pay

-Once you’ve decided on where to send your 529 funds, the next step is to select the type of payment.
-The majority of plans offer two options – you can make an ACH deposit to your bank account, or have a check printed and mailed.
+Once you’ve decided where to send your 529 funds, the next step is to select the payment type.
+Most plans offer two options: make an ACH deposit to your bank account or have a check printed and mailed.

-Some 529 plans allow account owners to make electronic payments directly to the college.
+Some 529 plans allow account owners to make electronic payments directly to the college towards paying tuition expenses.
 This avoids a multi-step process where the account owner must deposit the money to their bank account and then mail a check to the college or do an ACH transfer from their bank account to the college.

 Electronic payments may also save account owners both time and money.
-Many parents wait to withdraw 529 funds until they receive a tuition bill, which can be cutting it close if you’re mailing a check to the bursar’s office.
-It can take two or three days to deliver a check, but can sometimes take a whole week.
+Many parents wait to withdraw 529 funds until they receive a tuition bill, which can cut it close if you mail a check to the bursar’s office.
+It can take two or three days to deliver a check, but it can sometimes take a whole week.
 This can be an issue when schools won’t let students register for classes until their bill is paid, so many parents end up paying additional fees to have the payment check sent overnight through FedEx or UPS.

 Issues to Avoid

 If you know you will need to make a distribution, you can save yourself some trouble by checking your account to ensure its information is up-to-date.
 Last-minute changes can result in delays to withdrawals.